 Dwelling Unit: A structure or portion of a structure containing, in a self-contained and exclusive manner, facilities for sleeping, bathing and cooking, including one full kitchen and full bathroom facilities.

+Dwelling Unit, Affordable: Dwelling Units that are subject to a use restriction, as defined in Mass General Laws Chapter 184 Section 31, recorded in its chain of title, limiting the sale price, rent or limiting occupancy to an individual or household of a specified income, or both; and that are eligible to be counted toward the Town of Reading’s total of "subsidized units" in the Massachusetts General Laws, Chapter 40B, Subsidized Housing Inventory, as the same may be revised from time to time.

-Dwelling, Multi Family: A building or portion thereof containing three (3) or more dwelling units.
+Dwelling, Multi Family: A building or portion thereof containing three (3) or more Dwelling Units.

 Dwelling, Multi Family, Age-Restricted: A building or portion thereof containing three (3) or more dwelling units constructed expressly for use and residence, in accordance with section 4(6) of Chapter 151B of the Massachusetts General Laws, by persons who have achieved a minimum age of fifty five (55) years.